-Value Creation and Value Capture in American Business History MGMT 714 2016C Version of 072616
+Value Creation and Value Capture in American Business History MGMT 714/225 2017C Version of 072417

 The following is a proposal, not a contract.
-There will be a final version after consultation with those attending the opening class session (September 12).
+There may well be revisions prior to the beginning of term.
+(Please email the instructor if you want to see the most recent version.)
+There will be a final version after consultation with those attending the opening class session (August 29).

-Week 1 (August 30) Introduction, administrative matters, the long view, and the top-down one Main subjects: American history, American economic history, and American business history (in a little bit of cross-sectional perspective).
+Week 1 (August 29) Introduction, administrative matters, the long view, and the top-down one Main subjects: American history, American economic history, and American business history (in a little bit of cross-sectional perspective).
 The conventional narrative.
 "Theory" lurking behind business school competitive strategy courses.
 The project of this course.
-Assigned readings: None In-class handout: Tables from Angus Maddison, The World Economy: Historical Statistics, Steven Broadberry, The Productivity Race and Market Services and the Productivity Race, and Robert Gordon, "Interpreting the 'One Big Wave' in U. S. Long-term Productivity Growth" and "Two Centuries of Economic Growth: Europe Chasing the American Frontier" Week 2 (September 6) Pre-industrial America Main subjects: Place and population.
+Assigned readings: None In-class handout: Tables from Angus Maddison, The World Economy: Historical Statistics, Steven Broadberry, The Productivity Race and Market Services and the Productivity Race, and Robert Gordon, "Interpreting the 'One Big Wave' in U. S. Long-term Productivity Growth" and "Two Centuries of Economic Growth: Europe Chasing the American Frontier" Week 2 (September 5) Pre-industrial America Main subjects: Place and population.
 Economic opportunities.
 Characteristic forms of trade and commercial organization.
 A group of economic ideas useful for understanding these.
 Assigned readings: Michelle Craig MacDonald, "The Early American Economic Landscape".
 Franklin sale-of- printing-business contract (1748) [Look closely at the Ben- on-a-bench statue before reading this.] .
 American Fur Company (i.e. Astor) voyageur contract (early 1800s).
 Weems-Carey correspondence (1796-1809).
 In-class slide show: Colonial America and colonial and Federal Philadelphia (social and economic) In-class handout: Correspondence and excerpt from Carey's Autobiography, mainly on the standing-type Bible.
 Excerpts from Commonwealth v.
 Pullis (the Philadelphia Cordwainers case) (1806) if time permits.

-Week 3 (September 13) Industrial revolution(s) in textiles and the idea of a corporation Main subjects: Further useful economic ideas.
+Week 3 Industrial revolution(s) in textiles and the idea of a corporation (September 12) Main subjects: Further useful economic ideas.
 The New England industrialization in textiles in Rhode Island and Massachusetts from an entrepreneurial and managerial perspective.
 Philadelphia firm practice and trade organization story as an alternative approach.
 Assigned readings: Samuel Slater contract with William Almy and Smith Brown (1790).
 An Act defining the General powers and Duties of Manufacturing Corporations (1809).
 An Act to incorporate the Boston Manufacturing Company (1813).
 Articles of Agreement between the Associates of the "Boston Manufacturing Company," previous to the Organization of the Corporation (1813).
 Nathan Appleton "The Introduction of the Power Loom, and the Origin of Lowell" memoir (1858).
 In-class slide show: Textile technology, the New England landscape, the New England industrialization, and some human resources history of Lowell In-class handouts: Table from Eric Hilts, "When did Ownership separate from control".
-Various observations pm the organization of the Philadelphia trade at mid-century sourced from Philip Scranton's Proprietary Capitalism Week 4 (September 20) More on corporations and some (good) on railroads Main subjects: Delaware goes Whaling.
-Development of a national transportation and communications infrastructure.
+Various observations pm the organization of the Philadelphia trade at mid-century sourced from Philip Scranton's Proprietary Capitalism Week 4 More on corporations and some (good) on railroads (September 19) Main subjects: Delaware goes Whaling.
+Development of a (September 17) national transportation and communications infrastructure.
 The coming of the railroads.
 The challenges of running one effectively.
 Assigned readings: Materials on Delaware Whaling and incorporation.
 Albert Fink, "Classification of Operating Expenses" from the Annual Report of the Louisville and Nashville Railroad for 1874.
 Edgar Thompson, "Pennsylvania Railroad 1857 Report".
 Assigned video: "Moby Dick" YouTubes tba.
 In-class slide shows: The coming of the railroads.
-Week 5 (September 27) Railroad shenanigans and shenanigans more broadly Main subjects: How to think about term paper subjects.
-Fink carried over if necessary.
+Week 5 Railroad shenanigans and shenanigans more broadly (September 26) Main subjects: How to think about term paper subjects.
+Fink carried over.
 The Erie wars.
 Building the Union Pacific Railroad.
 The received wisdom and the actual rise of Rockefeller.
-Rockefeller as a prototypical Robber Baron and his adventures with the muckrakers Assigned readings: Contracts to establish the South Improvement Company (1871-1872).
-Charles Francis Adams, "Some Chapters of Erie".
-Materials on the Union Pacific Railroad from Matthew Josephson, The Robber Barons.
-In-class handouts: Excerpts from Ida Tarbell, History of the Standard Oil Company (1904)
+Rockefeller as a prototypical Robber Baron and his adventures with the muckrakers Assigned readings: Contracts to establish the South Improvement